 Paul says that the outward organization of the professing church is going to go into total apostasy.
 The Lord asked, in a way that indicated a negative answer, “… when the Son of man cometh, shall he find faith on the earth?”
 He will not find faith when He comes again.
 The organized churches will be in total apostasy.
 The organized “church” is the great harlot in Revelation 17.

 The time of the great tribulation and the pouring out of the wrath of God to follow will be “such as was not since the beginning of the world to this time, no nor ever shall be” (Mt.
 24.21).
 After the great tribulation, “shall the sun be darkened, and the moon shall not giver her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken; And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other” (Mt.
 24:30-31).

 2 Thessalonians emphasizes the return of Christ in Judgment and His setting up of His kingdom here on earth.

 The hope of the Old Testament saints was an earthly hope.
 They were looking for their Messiah to come and establish a kingdom here upon this earth—which would be heaven on earth.
-The expression “kingdom of heaven” means the reign of the heavens over the earth.

 I. PERSECUTION of Believers Now;